edbakhitov/edbakhitov.github.io/_pages/about.md

 <!-- My research interests lie at the intersection of economics, machine learning, and computer science.
 My recent projects are focused on bringing new insights from machine learning algorithms to analysis of structural economic objects in endogenous settings.  -->

 My research interests lie at the intersection of Econometrics, Machine Learning, and Industrial Organization.
 My recent projects are focused on bringing new insights from Machine Learning to flexible estimation under endogeneity.
 In particular, I am interested in nonparametric estimation of differentiated product demand models.

-I am currently on the 2021/2022 job market and will be available for interviews.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.